Laminar and transiently disordered dynamics of a magnetic skyrmion pipe flow: Results and Discussion

-For the system driven by a uniform current [Figs.~\ref{FIG1}(f)-\ref{FIG1}(j)], the skyrmions move toward the $+x$ direction and the skyrmion lattice structure gradually changes to a more stable triangular configuration [Fig.~\ref{FIG1}(g)] with the three $\boldsymbol{q}$ vectors pointing at $12$, $4$, and $8$ o'clock directions (see \blue{Supplementary Video~1}).
+For the system driven by a uniform current [Figs.~\ref{FIG4}(a)-\ref{FIG4}(e)], the skyrmions move toward the $+x$ direction and the skyrmion lattice structure gradually changes to a more stable triangular configuration [Fig.~\ref{FIG4}(b)] with the three $\boldsymbol{q}$ vectors pointing at $12$, $4$, and $8$ o'clock directions (see \blue{Supplementary Video~1}~\cite{SM}).
 The lattice structure transition is a result of the fact that the moving skyrmions favor a compact alignment guided by the pipe edges due to the skyrmion-skyrmion and skyrmion-edge repulsions~\cite{Xichao_PRB2022A,Xichao_PRB2022B,Souza_2023}.
-When the lattice structure transition is completed, the skyrmions flow toward the $+x$ direction following nine parallel pathlines [Fig.~\ref{FIG1}(h)], where all skyrmions show the same speed, forming a moving lattice of skyrmions that can be treated as a uniform skyrmion pipe flow with a constant velocity profile.
+When the lattice structure transition is completed, the skyrmions flow toward the $+x$ direction following nine parallel pathlines [Fig.~\ref{FIG4}(c)], where all skyrmions show the same speed, forming a moving lattice of skyrmions that can be treated as a uniform skyrmion pipe flow with a constant velocity profile.
 Such a skyrmion pipe flow does not have a free surface as the skyrmions touch and interact with both the upper and lower pipe edges.
-Upon the application of the uniform current, the out-of-plane magnetization of the system $m_z$ slightly decreases, while the total skyrmion number doesn't change [Fig.~\ref{FIG1}(i)], suggesting that the skyrmion size is slightly increased due to the driving current.
-A tiny deformation of the skyrmion basically does not affect $\theta_{\text{SkHE}}$, as can be seen from the skyrmion pathlines parallel to the pipe edge.
+Upon the application of the uniform current, the out-of-plane magnetization of the system $m_z$ slightly decreases, while the total skyrmion number doesn't change [Fig.~\ref{FIG4}(d)].
+The decrease of $m_z$ is caused by the nature of the applied spin current with an in-plane spin-polarization direction, which tends to reduce the out-of-plane magnetization and increase the in-plane magnetization.
+Therefore, as shown in Fig.~\ref{FIG5}, the average skyrmion diameter in the pipe slightly decreases upon the application of the driving current, because the spin torque with an in-plane spin-polarization direction favors more in-plane magnetization and thus leads to the increase of the circular domain wall width as well as the shrink of the out-of-plane skyrmion core.
+However, a tiny deformation of the skyrmion basically does not affect $\theta_{\text{SkHE}}$, as can be seen from the skyrmion pathlines parallel to the pipe edge.
 The total energy suddenly increases when the current is applied and then decreases during the lattice transition; it finally approaches a stable value when a steady skyrmion pipe flow is formed.
+We also note that the skyrmion size is slightly oscillating during its motion, as indicated by the time-dependent $m_z$ [Fig.~\ref{FIG4}(d)] and average skyrmion diameter (Fig.~\ref{FIG5}).
+The oscillation of the skyrmion size is possibly caused by the unsteady skyrmion-skyrmion and skyrmion-edge interactions during the motion of the skyrmions driven by the current.